 The Transportation Security Administration’s (TSA) offers an expedited PreCheck security line.
 PreCheck allows travelers to leave on their shoes, light outerwear and belt, keep their laptop in its case, and their 3-1-1 compliant liquids/gels bag in a carry-on, using special screening lanes.

+Back in October 2011, the TSA announced plans to launch a pilot of the PreCheck screening program at four airports: Hartsfield-Jackson Atlanta International, Detroit Metropolitan Wayne County, Dallas/Fort Worth International, and Miami International.
 These airports partnered with eligible frequent flyers from American Airlines and Delta Air Lines as well as members of the Customs and Border Protection's (CBP's) Trusted Traveler programs, including Global Entry, SENTRI, and NEXUS, who are U.S. citizens and flew on participating airlines.
-It is now available in nearly 400 airports and has 18 participating airlines
+It is now available in more than 200 airports and has 65 participating airlines.

-Once approved, they are directed to go to an application center to give personal information including name, date of birth, address, their fingerprints, payment and required identity and citizenship/immigration documents.
+Travelers go online to fill out an application.
+Once approved, they are directed to go to an application center to give personal information including name, date of birth, address, their fingerprints, payment, and required identity and citizenship/immigration documents.
 After receiving a card, travelers can insert their Known Traveler Number (KTN) whenever they book a flight online or when they make a reservation by phone.